How to Care for Live Crickets | Keep Crickets Alive Longer

 Keeping the enclosure clean dramatically improves survival rates.

-Why Many Keepers Switch to Dubia Roaches
+Why Many Keepers Switch to Wood Roaches (Woodies)

 While crickets can work well, many reptile owners find them difficult to maintain due to smell, noise, and frequent die-offs.

-Dubia roaches are often chosen as an alternative because they:
+Woodies are often chosen as an alternative because they:

 - live longer